-The trade weighted average tariff (common among EU members) rate is 2.9 percent, and more than 600 EU-mandated nontariff measures are in force along with 116 country-specific nontariff barriers.
-The government has reduced bureaucratic barriers to investment.
-The financial sector remains resilient.
+The trade-weighted average tariff (common among EU members) rate is 2.7 percent, and more than 600 EU-mandated nontariff measures are in force along with an additional 116 country-specific nontariff barriers.
+The government has reduced bureaucratic barriers to investment, and the financial sector remains resilient.